Lung Cancer from Asbestos Exposure

 Let Us Help You Get Compensation for Asbestos-Cause Lung Cancer

 Inhaling or ingesting asbestos fibers over a period of time can place you at risk for developing mesothelioma, lung cancer, or another asbestos-related disorder.
 The chances are greater of being diagnosed with an illness if you’ve worked on construction sites or older-model automobiles, in factories, on ships, or any other workplace that exposed you to asbestos-containing materials.
-If you are seeking compensation for your asbestos-related illness or your asbestos claim has been denied, the New York City asbestos and lung cancer attorneys at The Perecman Firm, P.L.L.C. are here to help.
+If you are seeking compensation for your asbestos-related illness or your asbestos claim has been denied, the New York City asbestos lung cancer attorneys at The Perecman Firm, P.L.L.C., are here to help.

 What makes our firm unique?

 - We assist clients with every step of the process.

 - We have been handling cases for 40+ years.

 - We are skilled in performing in-depth investigations.

 - We have a proven record of success.